How to Get Into College: 9 Admissions Tips

 4. Demonstrate Interest

-The 2019 NACAC study found that 40% of colleges considered students' demonstrated interest an important factor during the admissions process.
+The 2023 NACAC study found that just over 40% of colleges considered students’ demonstrated interest in attending as at least moderate importance in the admissions process.

-If you genuinely want to attend a specific university, you can indicate interest by visiting the campus, going on a campus tour, participating in optional interviews, and contacting admissions representatives.
+If you genuinely want to attend a specific university and want to demonstrate that on your application, consider visiting the campus, going on a campus tour, participating in optional interviews, and directly contacting admissions representatives.

 “An official tour is so important,” said Skeldon.
 “Some schools are still doing interviews, and I think it looks great for a student to reach out to the admissions office to ask for one.”